Juvenile Crimes Attorney - Juvenile Lawyer

 Los Padrinos opened in 1957 as the second oldest juvenile detention facility in Los Angeles County.
 Children are housed there while awaiting court action or transfer to another probation facility such as juvenile camp, placement or a commitment at the California Youth Authority.

 For many years, Los Padrinos earned a reputation as a overcrowded facility with buildings in need of repair.
-Los Padrinos used to have too more children than beds.
-Last year it had only 56 beds.
+Often, the number of children housed there exceeded the number of beds available.
+At one point, it had only 56 beds.

 However at a estimated cost of 36 million dollars, two new housing unit structures have recently been built.
 Each new housing unit will accommodate 120 beds for a total bed capacity of 240 beds.
 Los Padrinos Juvenile Hall is located at 7285 Quill Drive in the City of Downey.
 Visiting hours at juvenile hall are on Saturdays and Sundays from 1:00 p.m. to 4:00 pm.